How to Manage Debt – and the Resources You Can Trust

 Additional credit management resources include:

-- The Federal Reserve Board- offers two new guides, “Credit Reports and Credit Scores” and “New Rules on Credit Decisions and Notices,” to answers to common questions about credit reports and how errors in credit reports can be corrected; and the new notices consumers may receive when credit reports or credit scores affect a decision to grant credit.
+- The Federal Reserve Board offers two new guides: “Credit Reports and Credit Scores,” which answers common questions about credit reports and how errors in credit reports can be corrected.
+As well as “New Rules on Credit Decisions and Notices,” which addresses the new notices consumers may received when credit reports or credit scores affect a decision to grant credit.

-- Freddie Mac Credit Smart- is a curriculum to help consumers build and maintain credit.
+- Freddie Mac Credit Smart provides a curriculum to help consumers build and maintain credit.

-- MyMoneyCheckUp - offered by the National Foundation for Credit Counseling, analyzes users’ behavior and provides customized feedback, allowing individuals and families to monitor and assess their financial lives and adjust their behavior to maximize their economic empowerment.
-The site is also available in Spanish.
+- The National Foundation for Credit Counseling offers a wide variety of services that allow individuals and families to monitor and assess their financial lives and adjust their behavior to maximize their economic empowerment.

 You can also download our Living Greater eBook for tips on how to take control of your finances.

 Looking for more financial tips and resources?
 Check out our Education Center.